Oracle Temporary Tablespace

 SIZE size;Code language: SQL (Structured Query Language) (sql)

-Oracle default tablespace examples
+Oracle default temporary tablespace examples #

 First, create a new temporary tablespace named temp2 with the size of 100MB: